ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 Using the example of inverting a list of Web pages into a word index, the fact that the data making up the forward index is already split up across a large number of machines is not a problem.
 Each machine can still contribute towards the overall solution by creating a set of intermediate key/value pairs from whatever subset of documents it has in its possession.
 Since each document is processed in exactly the same way, it doesn't in fact matter whether an individual machine possess a large or small number of documents.
 Also, since there are no dependencies between documents, the order in which they are processed is not important.

 Here is an example of how a very large task can be split into a large number of independent subtasks, and then each of those subtasks executed simultaneously.
-This type of parallelism is known as ***embarrassingly parallel***.
+Some tasks are very hard to parallelize, but this is not one of them; in fact, this type of parallelism is known as ***embarrassingly parallel***.
 In other words, it is so easy to split up the task into parallel subtasks, that it would be embarrassing not to.

-Some tasks are very hard to parallelize, but this is not one of them.

 For the sake of simplicity, let's imagine that every document in the forward index is allocated to a single machine, and that each machine builds its own set of intermediate key/value pairs:

 ![Distributed MapReduce 1](./img/L20%20Distributed%20MapReduce%201.png)

 It's important to point out that so far, no network communication has been required.
-All the intermediate key/value pairs have been written to each machine's local hard disk.
-This is what allows each `M` machine to work independently of any other `M` machine.
+All the intermediate key/value pairs are written to each machine's local hard disk.
+This is what allows all the `M` machines to work independently of each other.

 Well that's nice, but so far, we're only halfway to a solution.
 These intermediate key/value pairs now need to be collated to form the forward index.